ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 10: Customer Movement Analysis/README.md

 # Customer Movement Analysis
 This task is about analyzing movements of customers of a supermarket.
-The raw data comes in the size of 22 columns x 956K rows.
+The raw data is a daily record from 2006 to 2008, 22 columns x 956K rows.
 I will use Google BigQuery for data preparation process and PowerBI to visualize and gain insight(s) from the result.
 Customer movement analysis will be based on the following categories;
 * New customers
 * Repetitive customers
 * Reactivated customers
 * Churn

-### 1. Prepare data via SQL
+### 1. Prepare data via Google BigQuery
+Below is my SQL script for this task.
 ```SQL
 select  SHOP_MONTH,
         CUST_CODE,